 New Orleans is all about that cocktail culture, so obviously we had to indulge, even if some of us (ahem, me) are bigger drinkers than the rest.

-Our first night started at the most convenient place we knew: Piscobar in the lobby of the Catahoula Hotel.
-Because you can’t stay at the Catahoula and not try a Pisco Sour; pisco is the core of the bar’s sophisticated Peruvian-inspired cocktail program.
+Our first night started at the most convenient place we knew: Piscobar in the lobby of the Selina Catahoula.
+Because you can’t visit and not try a Pisco Sour; pisco is the core of the bar’s sophisticated Peruvian-inspired cocktail program.